aryan008/recovery-pod/README.md

 (7)	Score calculation – see the Metric Scoring section below

 ### Site Logic and diagram
-The game logic was developed using Python, Flask, PyMongo, Json, Werkzeug, Heroku, JavaScript and JQuery.
+The site logic was developed using Python, Flask, PyMongo, Json, Werkzeug, Heroku, JavaScript and JQuery.
 Jinja templating language was utilised in the creation of the site.
 When a visitor lands on the site, they can read both the home and about page.
 They also have an option to login or create an account.
 Once they have created this account/ logged in, the site navbar allows them to:
 *	Create today’s entry